 Nikon has been knocking it out of the park lately, and their latest enthusiast model, the Nikon Z 6III, is one of the best all-around hybrid cameras we've tested.
 With a unique partially stacked sensor, an excellent autofocus system, and some of the most advanced internal video recording specs of its class, this is a seriously well-rounded camera for both photography and video work.
 We're talking quick burst rates, minimal rolling shutter distortion, and 6k internal RAW recording.
 On top of that, it's well-built and weather-sealed, with effective in-body image stabilization (IBIS) and a high-resolution electronic viewfinder (EVF).

 Of course, all that power comes with an expensive price tag.
 Plus, Nikon's Z series is relatively new, so it doesn't have the widest lens selection, especially compared to competitors like Sony.
 If you want more lens options for your camera, consider the Sony α7 IV.
 It falls behind the Nikon in a few areas, with a slower max burst rate and no 6k or RAW video support.
-However, it has a more seamless autofocus system and a more established lens ecosystem, with more third-party options.
+However, it has a more seamless autofocus system and a more established lens ecosystem with more third-party options.
 You can't really go wrong at this level, but if you're looking for the best at this price point, the Nikon Z 6III takes the crown.

 The Panasonic LUMIX GH7 is a powerhouse option for advanced video work.
 It's one of the most advanced Micro Four Thirds cameras on the market, and it's largely designed with videographers in mind.
 Nice touches include a built-in fan to reduce overheating, a tilting and fully articulating screen, full-sized HDMI and a wide range of ports, along with a CFexpress card slot for more demanding video formats.
 But while the exterior is nice, it's what's inside that really sets this camera apart: internal ProRes formats, including ProRes RAW, 5.8k open gate recording, 4k at up to 120 fps, external SSD support, class-leading in-body image stabilization, 32-bit float audio capability—you get the idea.
 This is a videographer's camera through and through.

 Now, if all of the above sounds like gibberish to you, this camera is likely overkill for your needs.
 Thankfully, most modern cameras today have rock-solid video capabilities, so you might be better served by one of our picks below.
-If you're willing to compromise on some of the above features, the Panasonic LUMIX S5 II offers incredible value for its price for video work.
+If you're willing to compromise on some of the above features, the Panasonic LUMIX S5 II offers incredible value for its price when it comes to video work.
 You'll have to give up features like internal ProRes support and RAW video output, to name a few, but it's cheaper than the GH7, and its full-frame sensor has a slight low-light advantage.

 Though it's aimed primarily at photographers, the camera has some surprisingly impressive video specs, with internal 10-bit capture, Log recording, and 4k video at up to 60 fps without a crop.
 The Fujifilm X-H2 uses the exact same sensor as the X-T5 and is tailored even more towards pros and hybrid shooters, with a CFexpress card slot and 8k video capture.
 The Fujifilm X-H2S, meanwhile, uses a lower-resolution stacked sensor, which reduces rolling shutter distortion and makes it a better fit for fast subjects and action.
 Still, both X-H2 models are bulkier and pricier, so we recommend the X-T5 for most people.
 If you want to save even more money, you can buy older used models in the X-T series, like the Fujifilm X-T4, which still holds up very well despite having a lower-resolution sensor and lacking some of the latest video features.